variadico/noti/README.md

 | Twilio     |   ✔   |   ✔   |    ✔    |
 | GChat      |   ✔   |   ✔   |    ✔    |

-Checkout the [screenshots] directory to see what the notifications look like on different platforms.
+Check the [screenshots] directory to see what the notifications look like on different platforms.

 ## Installation